 Combined Inputs: The index of combined inputs is a Törnqvist index of separate quantity indexes of

-The annual growth rates of the various inputs are aggregated using their relative cost shares in total
+services).
+The annual growth rates of the various inputs are aggregated using their relative cost shares as

 Capital Input: Capital input reflects the flow of services derived from the stock of physical assets.